 Finally I like to remind myself and others that to approach meditation with any presumptions of how it should or should not be will prevent you stumbling upon the truth - you are already meditating.

-Lawrence's introduces such diverse groups as police, teachers, senior citizens and young children to meditation.
-For public talks, events, workshops and coaching contact Lawrence for more information.
+For public talks, events, workshops and coaching contact me below for more information.

 Become a Patron